cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/01-intro.md

 - Public cloud providers are companies that offer pay-as-you-go computing resources and services over the internet to multiple users or organizations.
 - Terraform is an open-source tool to provision and delete computing infrastructure.
 - Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications and their associated workflows across clusters of hosts..
-- Argo Workflows is an open-source tool for orchestrating sequentails and parallel jobs on Kubernetes.
+- Argo Workflows is an open-source tool for orchestrating sequential and parallel jobs on Kubernetes.

 ::::::::::::::::::::::::::::::::::::::::::::::::